 Field Value Description Interfaces network interface; default: br-lan Network interface(s) on which this DLNA server will be hosted.
 Database directory filepath; default: /var/run/minidlna The directory where DLNA will store its database and album art cache.
 Enable inotify off on; default: on Turns inotify on or off.
 Inotify is a Linux kernel subsystem that notices changes to the filesystem and reports on these changes to applications, in this case, the DLNA service.

-Enable TIVO off on; default: off Turn support for streaming .jpg and .mp3 files to a TiVo supporting HMO on or off.
-Strict to DLNA standard off on; default: off Set this to strictly adhere to DLNA standards.
+Enable TIVO off | on; default: off

+Strict to DLNA standard

+off | on; default: off

+Strict to DLNA standards.

 Turning this on will allow server-side downscaling of very large JPEG images, which may hurt JPEG serving performance on (at least) Sony DLNA products.

-Notify interval integer; default: 900 Notify interval in seconds.
+Notify interval integer; default: 900

+Notify interval in seconds.